QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/websites/account.md

 [![broken_authentication](../../../../_badges/htb/broken_authentication.svg)](https://academy.hackthebox.com/course/preview/broken-authentication)

 Some websites return a different message when the username was not found and when the password is incorrect, helping in enumeration.

+Most websites are computing the hash at each login.
+If they are using an algorithm "slow enough" <small>(rare)</small> and only doing it if a user exists, then delays in responses may indicate that a user exists.

+While rare, some websites prefill fields only if the user exists.

 <br>